-The following steps is a great way to put a password on any USB flashdrive.
-The following is a .bat file and fairly simple to make.
+The following steps are a great way to put a password on any USB flash drive.
+The following is a .bat file and is fairly simple to make.
 [Only works on windows]

 Step 1: Move Your Folders

-First, plug in you drive, and go to your flash drive folder.
-Then create a folder.
+First, plug in your drive, and go to the flash drive's folder.
+Then create a new folder.
 Lets name this folder "Lock."
-Now move all your flash drive folders into "Lock" Make sure "Lock" is still on the flash drive.
+Now move all the files you wish to hide into "Lock."
+Make sure "Lock" is still on the flash drive.

 Step 2: Hide Your Folder

-First open CMD (if you don't know what this is and want to learn check out my instructable on it) type in "g:" then hit enter and type "attrib Lock +s +h" (if you have a different folder name instead of "Lock" use the name of your folder) this should now make you folder "disappear" The folder is now invisible.
-Although still accessible, it cannot be seen unless the specfic folder path is seen.
+Now,open CMD (if you don't know what this is and want to learn check out my instructable on it) type in "g:" hit enter and type "attrib Lock +s +h" (if you have a different folder name instead of "Lock" use the name of your folder) this should now make you folder "disappear."
+The folder is now invisible.
+Although still accessible, it cannot be seen unless the specific folder path is typed in.

 Step 3: Actual Batch Coding